Technickel-Dev/baseline-mcp/baseline-mcp-video-script.md

 **Visuals:**
 > {
-> **Scene Description:** An extreme close-up on Technickel's face in a 16:9 aspect ratio.
-The shot is photorealistic and highly detailed, showing the texture of his high-tech hat.
-The lighting is dramatic.
+> **Scene Description:** A vibrant, stylized animation in a 16:9 aspect ratio.
+A futuristic vinyl record, spinning on a turntable, is suddenly scratched by a robotic arm.
+The words "Hold Your Horses" flash on the screen in a bold, western-style font.
-> **Action:** He raises a hand and smirks, looking directly into the camera.
+> **Action:** The record scratch is sharp and emphatic.
 > **Audio - Music:** The music comes to a sudden, scratching halt, like a record scratch.
 > }

-**Technickel:**
+**Technickel (Voiceover):**
 Now, hold your horses.
 Before you think this is just some simple wrapper around the Baseline data, you should know... this ol' server's got a few tricks up its sleeve.

 ---